Hoyt-Systems-Texas/HoytSys.Common/Docs/Development/FeatureChecklist.md

 - [ ] What will happen if the backing data source goes away?
 If something bad could happen how do we recover?
 - [ ] Does the complexity out way the usefulness?
 - [ ] Is the design flexible enough to handle any unknown edge cases?
+- [ ] All data render has been escaped unless already done.

 # Deployment Checklist